p4treina/trade_volume_prediction/presentation.md

 - EUR-USD exchange rate does not vary that much over time.
 - VIX and GM volme have a similar distribution.
-- Temporal features (day of the week, day of the month, month) seem not to influence volumes.
+- Temporal features (day of the week, day of the month, month) do not have a big influence in volumes.
 - Most trade happens when VIX is small (ties to VIX definition)

 ```